stadium-software/datagrid-inline-column-edit/README.md

 2.0 Consolidated disparate column scripts into one

-2.1 Fixed "control in template" bug; consolidated column types into one
+2.1 Fixed "control in template" bug; extended "Column" type to include options object

 # Setup